 Cremation is still the most popular choice in the UK.
 Although most crematoriums have modernised their equipment to reduce emission a cremation still uses a lot of natural gas.
 We can advise on ways to keep the carbon footprint of a cremation down, and on cremated remains.

 Also you can choose a coffin made from sustainable materials such as wool, bamboo, willow, FSC wood or cardboard.
-We can offset a cremation’s carbon emissions by donating to local tree planting charity Treesponsibility.
+We can offset a cremation’s carbon emissions by donating to local tree planting charity Forus Tree.